Fiserv/firstvision-latam/docs/english/getting-started.md

 Is important to fill the headers before Try out.

-**NOTE:** Sandbox is a limited practice and demonstration platform that should not be used to develop real functionality.
+**NOTE: **Sandbox is a limited practice and demonstration platform that should not be used to develop functionalities.

 ![image](https://user-images.githubusercontent.com/111396588/223824344-69875caf-2cae-4b95-bac5-1b8d715bef43.png)